kapetacom/sdk-java-spring-security/README.md

-# Kapeta Spring Boot SDK
+# Kapeta Spring Security SDK

-Java SDK using Spring Boot for interacting with Kapeta Runtime
+Java SDK using Spring Boot Security for adding security to projects with Kapeta Runtime

 ## License